 Acute Versus Chronic Pain

 Traditionally, pain has been categorized as either acute or chronic.
 Acute pain is experienced when tissue damage is impending and after injury has occurred.
-Pain lasting for more than 6 months is generally classified as chronic.9 More recently, the term persistent pain has been used to differentiate chronic ...
+Pain lasting for more than 6 months is generally classified as chronic.9 More recently, the term persistent pain has been ...